kgrgreer/foam3/doc/guides/StyleGuide.md

 ```
 * The rules about using Closure's `goog.provide`, `goog.require` and similar are
   omitted; use FOAM's `requires: []` support instead.
-* The rules about using JSDoc comments to inform the Closure compiler's
+* The rules about using cDoc comments to inform the Closure compiler's
   type-checking are omitted; use FOAM's type-checking instead.
 * Encourage the use of vertical alignment where it makes sense, since it makes code easier to read.
 Ex.:
 ```javascript